 Completing the EVUS enrollment is a straightforward process, in which the applicant must provide their personal details, passport information, and their US visa info.
 The traveler must hold a valid 10-year B1, B2, or B1/B2 US visa and must also have a valid passport from the People’s Republic of China to register online for EVUS.

-Anyone from Hong Kong, Macau or Taiwan traveling on a People's Republic of China passport with a 10-year B1/B2, B1 or B2 visa will also be required to enroll in EVUS system.
+Anyone from Hong Kong, Macau or Taiwan traveling on a People's Republic of China passport with a 10-year B1/B2, B1 or B2 visa is also obliged to enroll in the EVUS system.